-TEMPLE MAY BE BUILT - These prophets had begun their activity at the time when the foundation of the second Temple had already been built, and the good effects of their preaching were now apparent in the nation.
+temple might be built - These prophets had begun their activity at the time when the foundation of the second Temple had already been built, and the good effects of their preaching were now apparent in the nation.
 (Kretzmann)

-8:10 Before that time.
+8:10 Before those days.
 Before the temple foundation was laid (see v.
 9).
 (CSB)